smartyna/entropyes/README.md

 The toolkit in its current state helps in the information-theoretic analysis of the neural spike trains obtained from the spike sorting process, in that it adds a separate metric for assessing the sorting algorithms' performance (next to the sorting accuracy, obtained from the sorting output's comparison with invasively-obtained ground-truth data).

-Next developments will be focusing on estimating individual neural units' quality for specific sorters.
+Next developments will be focused on estimating individual neural units' quality for specific sorters.

 entropyes is to be integrated within the spikeforest framework (Flatiron Institute, https://github.com/flatironinstitute/spikeforest2).